-8 Tools Every Beginning Gardener Needs
+8 Tools Every Beginner Gardener Needs to Own

 Whatever your thoughts on digging in the dirt, there are times—pulling out thorny weeds, getting your fingers around deep roots—when your hands will thank you for wearing protective gloves.
 Washable synthetic gloves are great for all-purpose jobs; latex will protect your hands when the garden is wet.

 You can read all about different glove types and what to look for in our Garden Gloves Buyer's Guide, but for the beginner gardener, we recommend the breathable bamboo gloves from Pine Tree Tools.
 They are thin enough to allow you to pick up even the tiniest object, but designed to hold up to some serious wear and tear.
 They've got great grip and protect your hands while cleaning up tree branches, laying mulch, or digging holes for plants.

 Nothing beats these for cleaning up in the spring and fall, as well as removing dead branches and cutting flowers anytime of year.
 If you're serious about your new gardening habit, pick up a pair of Felco F-2 Hand Pruners.
 They get rave reviewers for their durability, blade strength and hand-comfort handles.
 For a less expensive but still reliable option, try the Fiskars Bypass Pruning Shears.
 The no-slip grip handles make them comfortable to use and the rust-resistant blades have a non-stick coating that will keep them from getting gummed up by tree sap.